-The underarm pads consist of 90% cotton (the other 10% is polyester) and woven seamlessly into the shirt’s design instead of looking like an add-on piece.
+The underarm pads consist of 90% cotton (the other 10% is polyester) and are woven seamlessly into the shirt’s design, instead of looking like an add-on piece.

 Some reviewers feel they run a little large, but that makes them ideal for sweaters, as well, and for that extra pound or two you may carry around your belly.